six years ago, I wrote an article titled “How Good is HIIT for Fat Loss, Really?”

 That article burst the HIIT fat loss bubble by examining all the available research, and pointing out that the fat loss effects of HIIT were … pretty weak.

 The reason, as my article explained, was that HIIT simply does not create a sufficient calorie burn.
 Yes, as you sprint your little heart out on the stationary bike you might feel lots of discomfort and your lungs might huff and puff like a locomotive.
 If it's a hot day, you might sweat like a pig in a Finnish sauna.
-You might even loudly groan and drop an F-bomb or two, which is gym code for “Hey, look at me!
-Look how hard I’m training!
-I’m hardcore!”
+You might even loudly groan and drop an F-bomb or two, as your lungs bellow so ferociously you worry your ribs will explode.

 But for all the heavy breathing, grimacing and cursing, the reality is that your average HIIT session only burns a couple hundred calories.